Atlanta's top bar talent anywhere you need it.

 Corporate Events

-From exciting team-building exercises to formal affairs, we have worked on hundreds of corporate events in Atlanta.
+From exciting team-building exercises to formal affairs, we have worked on hundreds of corporate events in Atlanta, GA.
 Regardless of the size of your corporate event, our team will handle all the details, from customized bars with company logos to a custom menu of craft cocktails.

 Weddings